-Kenneth Robert Maxwell (everyone called him Ken) was a career employee of Goodyear, a true gentleman, and my grandfather.
+Kenneth Robert Maxwell (everyone called him Ken) was a career employee of the Goodyear tire company, and a true gentleman.
 He died on September 1, 1995 and this still brings tears to my eyes.
 Grandpa (that’s all I ever called him) was born on August 26, 1907 in Port Credit, Ontario, Canada.
 Grandpa’s father, Robert Maxwell, was an English-trained cabinetmaker who spent his entire working life as head carpenter at the mental hospital on Lakeshore Avenue in Toronto, not far from the Goodyear plant in Etobicoke where Grandpa would work one day.
 I’ve often wished I could travel back in time to when Grandpa was a boy playing on the beautiful lakeside grounds of that hospital.

 “Over there were the vegetable gardens where the patients grew their own food”, he pointed out.
 “And that building was the main workshop where your great grandfather, my dad, worked”.
 I wonder if Grandpa and I would become friends as 10 year-olds riding together on food carts we’d race through the underground tunnels leading from one hospital building to another.
 Grandpa often told stories of how the apples that grew on the property got so much sweeter after the first few fall frosts.
-Every autumn he’d sneak some out of the holes in the ground they put the apples in to keep them over the winter.
+Every autumn as a boy he’d sneak some out of the holes in the ground they put the apples in to keep them over the winter.
 All this set alongside the shimmering waters of Lake Ontario in a by-gone era.

 I was always interested in those parts of Grandpa’s life that came before I did, so I asked him many questions over the years.
-And since he spent almost his entire working career at Goodyear, many of the answers he gave had to do with the company.
+And since he spent almost his entire working career at Goodyear, many of the answers he gave had to do with that company.
 During the years before and during World War II, for instance, he was transferred to the Winnipeg operation where he sold truck tires.
 That’s where he met the woman who’d become my grandmother, Anne Grant.
 My Dad was also born in Winnipeg in 1940, their first and only child.
 They named him Wayne after the famous dance band leader of the time, Wayne King.

 Grandpa and Grandma moved back to Ontario shortly after my Dad was born, and Grandma died in 1967.
 Though I was only four years old at the time, I do remember her clearly.
-That’s easy since my Mom and Dad and I lived with Grandpa and Grandma in the crudely finished basement of their tiny, post-war bungalow in Etobicoke, Ontario during my earliest years.
+That’s easy since my Mom and Dad and I lived with Grandpa and Grandma in the crudely finished basement of their tiny, post-war bungalow in Etobicoke, Canada during my earliest years.
 I still remember being allowed to jump on their bed as much as I liked (something my parents never let me do on their bed), and yelling the words Good-Good-Goodyear! at the top of my lungs as I did.
 That same basement, unchanged from when I was there as a boy, is the place where my wife and I lived for the first few years we were married in the late 1980s, with good old Grandpa still upstairs.

 I get sad when I think that I can’t pick up the phone and call Grandpa anymore.
-It’s been 24 years since I could do that.
+It’s been almost 30 years since I could do that.
 I will always miss him, at least during my time on this side of eternity.
 But that’s balanced by the gratitude I feel for the time we spent together.
 Ken Maxwell was a good man.
 It’s one of my treasured blessings that I call him Grandpa.
-His legacy shines in a world where the qualities of selflessness, hard work, good humour and kindness seem to be in short supply and dwindling.
+His legacy shines in a world where the qualities of selflessness, hard work, frugality, good humour and kindness seem to be in short supply and dwindling.
 And isn’t that something that all of us might be a little better off remembering, whether we’re a grandfather or not?